 |Do not accept ‘unsolicited’ legal advice from your strata manager on important courses of action.
-For example a strata manager incorrectly advised an executive committee saying “it could not withhold consent to the application” and that “the committee may wish to reconsider its position following the threat of legal action.”
-On gaining expert legal advice both of these comments were found to be ill-founded|
+For example a strata manager incorrectly advised a strata committee, saying “it could not withhold consent to the application” and that “the committee may wish to reconsider its position following the threat of legal action.”
+On gaining expert legal advice both of these comments were found to be ill-founded.|

-That said, some strata managers are attempting to differentiate themselves by offering advanced skills and experience in managing the buildings affairs.
-Because of the number and style of buildings they manage, good staff hiring and ongoing training and communications, they may have some very good knowledge and experience that you can dip into.
-Large strata managers often have legal experts on retainer.
+That said, some strata managers are attempting to differentiate themselves by offering advanced skills and experience in managing the building's affairs.
+Because of the number and style of buildings they manage, good staff hiring and ongoing training and communications, they may have some very good knowledge and experience that you can tap into.
+Large strata management companies often have legal experts on retainer.
 They may have other trusted service providers they can recommend, knowledge of the latest defect solutions or sample by-laws, building management templates, residents handbooks or operation manuals.
 If you have hired them for this purpose and they have proven they have the requisite skills, you may want these strata managers to be more hands on in their dealings and advice.

-“Warring executive committees ... tight-fisted owners unwilling to pay to maintain their buildings ... plumbing emergencies in the middle of the night ... meetings that don’t reach a quorum ... legal stoushes.
+“Warring committees ... tight-fisted owners unwilling to pay to maintain their buildings ... plumbing emergencies in the middle of the night ... meetings that don’t reach a quorum ... legal stoushes.
 No one would seriously argue that strata managers don’t have a tough job.”